jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/search_batch/batch_queries.md

 ## Batch queries

-Use this API to run several queries in one HTTP call.
+Use this API to run multiple queries in a single HTTP call.

 Queries are given as a JSON array, and results are returned for each query.